“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 - Faithfulness produces fidelity, as evidenced by living that respects boundaries, contains energy and passion and knows exactly where the living water is located.

-- Gentleness replaces recklessness because the mindful exploration and management of my emotions (especially anger) guides me to display and work for compassionate outcomes with others.
+- Gentleness replaces recklessness because the mindful exploration and management of my emotions (especially anger) guide me to display and work for compassionate outcomes with others.
 The significance and timeliness of skillfully demonstrating Gentleness is akin to performing then helping someone survive open heart surgery.

 The Spiritual Disciplines: